GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 - Air temperature
 - Sea surface temperature

-**Expected Significance**
-Understanding the relationship between warming trends and ocean wave behavior is critical for:
-- Coastal erosion modeling and shoreline management
-- Infrastructure planning in vulnerable coastal communities
-- Surf tourism and recreational safety
-- Contributing to broader climate impact assessments in the Pacific region

 **Anticipated Challenges**
 Several challenges may arise in the course of this project:
 - **Data availability and resolution**: Long-term and continuous datasets with adequate temporal and spatial resolution may not be available for all the variables we need and/or difficult to find.
-- **Data integration**: Merging datasets from different sources may present issues with formatting, time alignment, and variable definitions and dimensioning.
+- **Data integration**: Merging datasets from different sources may provide issues with formatting, time alignment, variable definitions & dimensioning the sets.
-- **Seasonal vs long-term variability**: Distinguishing between short-term variability and long-term trends in our datasets will require very careful indexing in the time-series analysis.
+- **Seasonal vs long-term variability**: Distinguishing between short-term variability and long-term trends in our datasets will require very careful indexing during analysis.
 - **Causation vs correlation**: Identifying a clear link between rising temperatures and wave changes may be difficult, maybe even impossible, especially when influenced by multiple interacting factors.